puppeteer/puppeteer/docs/api.md

 - The highest priority interception resolution "wins", ie, the interception will ultimately be aborted/responded/continued according to which resolution was given the highest priority.
 - In the event of a tie, `abort` > `respond` > `continue`

-For standardization, when specifying a Cooperative Mode priority use `DEFAULT_INTERCEPT_RESOLUTION_PRIORITY` (currently 10) unless you have a clear reason to use a higher priority.
+For standardization, when specifying a Cooperative Mode priority use `0` unless you have a clear reason to use a higher priority.
 This will gracefully prefer `respond` over `continue` and `abort` over `respond`.
-If you do intentionally want to use a higher priority, `DEFAULT_INTERCEPT_RESOLUTION_PRIORITY + n` is the recommended approach.
-For example, `continue({}, DEFAULT_INTERCEPT_RESOLUTION_PRIORITY + 4)` rather than `continue({}, 14)`.
+If you do intentionally want to use a different priority, higher priorities win over lower priorities.
+Negative priorities are allowed.
+For example, `continue({}, 4)` would win over `continue({}, -2)`.

-To preserve backward compatibility, Cooperative Mode is only used when ALL intercept resolutions include the `priority` parameter.
-If any handler resolves the intercept without specifying `priority`, Legacy Mode (immediate resolution) will prevail.
+To preserve backward compatibility, any handler resolving the intercept without specifying `priority` (Legacy Mode) will cause immediate resolution.
+For Cooperative Mode to work, all resolutions must use a `priority`.

 In this example, Legacy Mode prevails and the request is aborted immediately because at least one handler omits `priority` when resolving the intercept: